 Insurance of any kind is never a fun subject to research and think about, but unfortunately it’s a necessity.
 Like vaccinations, this is quite a divisive subject, and there is definitely not one correct answer to this question.
 Many people never bother with travel insurance, and other people would never travel without it.
-Most of this has to do with your own comfort level and risk-taking ability.
+Most of this has to do with your own personal situation, who you’re traveling with, comfort level, and risk-taking ability.

 Travel insurance vs. Trip protection